FranzPi/financeek/content/_index.md

     component: hero_block.html
     content: >-
-      The home of financial papers, documents and news about stocks, fintech, blockchain and more about financial word.
+      The home of financial papers, documents and news about stocks, fintech, blockchain and more about financial world.
     image: images/5.jpg
     section_id: hero
     title: Welcome to Financeek